 Treat Hall, now know as Centennial Hall, was fully rehabilitated by JWU and is now protected by an easement held by Historic Denver.

-Sitting on the eastern edge of Park Hill, on what was once the vast open prairie, sits a campus that has endured ups and downs, and served generations of students, first as Colorado Women’s College and more recently as the Denver campus of Johnson & Wales University.
-In June 2021 the Urban Land Conservancy, Denver Housing Authority, and Denver Public Schools announced that they had closed on the purchase of the campus and will collectively use the site for educational, residential, and other purposes.
+On the eastern edge of Park Hill, on what was once the vast open prairie, sits a campus that has endured ups and downs and served generations of students, first as Colorado Women’s College and more recently as the Denver campus of Johnson & Wales University (JWU).
+In June 2021 the Urban Land Conservancy, Denver Housing Authority and Denver Public Schools purchased the campus and will collectively use the site for educational, residential and other purposes.

 Porter Hall, designed by Arthur Axtens.

 In September 2020, Historic Denver prepared a preliminary inventory of the campus architecture for use by JWU as the property was listed for sale.
 This assessment helped inform potential purchasers about the campus history, and encouraged reuse, rehabilitation, tax credits and other financial incentives.

 We believe several of the buildings may be eligible to become individual Denver landmarks or to be listed on the National Register of Historic Places, while the collection of buildings and the spatial arrangement also has strong potential to become a historic district.